Is Bieniemy Only Path to Happiness for Texans Fans?

 As the hiring approaches, it seems there is maybe only one way to make the fans of the Texans happy.

-While the coach is important, making sure Watson is happy and remains a Texan is the main priority.
+Per our panel: While the coach is important, making sure Watson is happy and remains a Texan is the main priority.
 All the hosts agreed the team should keep Watson.
-If the Texans entertain a trade, talking to New York makes the most sense.
+If the Texans entertain a trade, talking to the New York Jets makes the most sense.

-Locker: "I think number two [overall] becomes even more appealing if they're NOT in love with either of those guys after Trevor Lawrence because you're sitting on a goldmine.
+Locker: "I think No. 2 [overall pick in the NFL Draft] becomes even more appealing if they're NOT in love with either of those guys after Trevor Lawrence, because you're sitting on a goldmine.
 Somebody's going to fall in love with either Fields or Wilson, somebody's going to fall in love with those guys and then you're sitting in a spot where someone trades up and you get even more picks than you already have."

 Listen on Apple, Spotify, and wherever you get your podcasts.